Here’s My Opinion on Bitcoin

 Bitcoin is a currency that was founded/discovered pretty recently in 2009 by a person (still unknown) using the alias Satoshi Nakamoto.

 The good thing about transacting using Bitcoin is that there will be no middleman required to do the transacting.

-There is also no fees tagged to transacting with Bitcoin and no requirements to provide our real name.
+There are also no fees tagged to transacting with Bitcoin and no requirements to provide our real name.

 Sounds good right?